J1406+0102: Dust Obscured Galaxy Hiding Super Eddington Accretion System with Bright Radio Emission: Discussion

 \subsubsection{Radio Jet}

-Theoretical simulations predict that a super-Eddington accreting BH would produce a radiation-driven radio jet \citep[e.g.,][]{tak10}.
-J1406 shows a compact VLASS image within the size of the 2.5~arcsec or 4.7 kpc radius at 3~GHz (Figure~\ref{fig:cutout_image}).
-If J1406 has a jet, the estimated kinematic age of the jet is $\sim 1.5 \times 10^5$~yr, by assuming the jet size of 4.7 kpc, jet angle to the line of sight of 45$^\circ$, and a typical expansion speed of radio lobes~\citep[$\sim0.2c$;][]{nag06}.
-This relatively young jet (compared to FRI/II sources of $\sim10^8$~yr) is consistent with the one launched in the current super-Eddington phase, which would last only the order of Myr \citep[e.g.,][]{kaw04,eil20,shi20,ina22}.
-This young jet age also agrees with the properties of called giga-hertz peaked spectrum (GPS) radio galaxies, which have AGN jets with a linear size of 0.1--1 kpc and the radio emission is located in the environment of highly obscured gas~\citep[e.g.,][]{ode98}.
-Indeed, the radio spectral index of J1406 shows a relatively flat slope of $\alpha=-0.2$ for $S_{\nu} \propto \nu^{\alpha}$ between 1.4~GHz and 3~GHz that may be too flat compared with the extended optically thin emission~\citep{ode98}, indicating synchrotron self absorption (SSA) at $\sim$~GHz range, which is consistent with the highly obscured gas environment of DOGs.
-In addition, the Tata Institute of Fundamental Research Giant Meterwave Radio Telescope Sky Survey~\citep[TGSS;][]{int17} do not detect J1406 by the 7$\sigma$ level at 150 MHz.
-This implies that the spectral index between 150~MHz and 1.4~GHz is harder than $\alpha \gtrsim 0$ using the median 3$\sigma$ limit of 10.5~mJy on the TGSS flux density, further supporting the SSA-thick environment.
+Theoretical simulations predict that a super-Eddington accreting BH would produce a radiation-driven jet \citep[e.g.,][]{ohs09,tak10,sad15}.
+J1406 shows a compact VLASS image with a resolution of 2.5~arcsec, corresponding to a radius of $<4.7$ kpc at 3~GHz (Figure~\ref{fig:cutout_image}).
+If J1406 hosts a jet, by assuming the jet size of 4.7 kpc, an angle of 45$^\circ$ to the line of sight, and a typical expansion speed of radio lobes~\citep[$\sim0.2c$;][]{nag06,ich16,ich19b}, the estimated kinematic age of the jet is $\sim 1.5 \times 10^5$~yr.
+This relatively young jet (compared to FRI/II sources of $\sim10^8$~yr) is consistent with a jet launched during the current super-Eddington phase, which is expected to last only the order of Myr \citep[e.g.,][]{kaw04,eil20,shi20,ina22,ina25}.
+This young jet age is also consistent with the properties of giga-hertz peaked spectrum (GPS) radio galaxies, which host young AGN jets with linear sizes of 0.1--1 kpc, and radio emission in highly obscured gas environments~\citep[e.g.,][]{ode98}.
+Similar observational trends have also been reported in the radio spectra of heavily dust obscured radio quasars at $z=1$--$2$ \citep[e.g.,][]{lon15,pat20,pat22}.
+We also obtain the multi-epoch VLASS data, where the two VLASS 3~GHz observations taken over a span of ~$2.5$~yr show consistent flux densities (see Table~\ref{tab:radio_spectral_index}).
+This further suggests that the dominant radio emission is not from the accretion disk, but more likely a radio jet with a size of $\gtrsim1$~pc.